CALL OR TEXT:

 • Stair step cracks in brick or masonry – This is a sure sign of differential settlement and foundation damage

 • Windows and doors that no longer open and close properly – If the problem is limited to one window or door, it might not be a foundation problem.
-However, problems with multiple windows and doors is a sign of a foundation issue.
+However, problems with multiple windows and doors indicate a foundation issue.

 • Cracks in walls, ceilings, and floors